MIL-STD-810H Test Plan Development

 • In test method discussions, the instructor discuss “what items” (i.e. test levels) and “how” they will be tailored with specific examples.

-Test methods, i.e. temperature, humidity, temperature shock, require mission and environmental profiles are established for successfully determining the test levels, durations, and criteria for pass or fail.
+Test methods, i.e., temperature, humidity, and temperature shock, require mission and environmental profiles to be established for successfully determining the test levels, durations, and criteria for pass or fail.

 What to do for Tailoring?